ATaylor2003/exoplanet-app/README.md

 `docker exec <container-id> pytest`

-using the id of the flask container
+using the ID of the flask container.

 ## Deploying and Testing using Kubernetes
-Using the command `kubectl apply -f <fileName>`:

 This project also contains kubernetes files for deploying the app in either a production or test environment.
 Using the command: